Drama and Theatre

 Modern theatre is expeditious in its re-invention and is an exciting place to be.
 It is my desire to work in an industry which embraces such creativity.
 At Helsby I have been involved in a range of opportunities both academic and practical, all of which have helped hone my skills and prepare me for application to Drama schools and universities.’

-Jenny Murphy year 13 Theatre Studies discusses other opportunities she has enjoyed:
+Oliver H year 13 Theatre Studies discusses other opportunities he has enjoyed:

-- It is the policy of the Drama department to only set homework that is purposeful and necessary to aid progression in this subject.
+It is the policy of the Drama department to set homework that is purposeful and necessary to aid progression in this subject.

-On Tuesday lunchtimes in the Drama Studio, Drama GCSE students can now come along to skills club where they can learn extra skills that they wouldn’t have the opportunity to learn lessons.
-GCSE Skills Club is very valuable to students, as they can take all the new techniques and information and use them to improve their work in Drama lessons.
+On Tuesday lunchtimes the Drama Studio is open to those who want to rehearse or develop their work.
+Drama KS3/4/5 students can come along to learn or develop extra skills that they wouldn’t have the opportunity to learn in lessons.
+This time is very valuable to students as they can take all the new techniques and information and use them to improve their work in Drama lessons.

-The school production this year had actors from year 7-13 and the performances are took place in March.
-The school production was an adaptation of Lewis Carroll’s Alice in Wonderland.
+The whole school productions are biannually a whole school musical and then an original play created by the students in between.
+This year had actors from year 10-13 and the performances are took place in March.
+The school production was an adaptation of Cinderella and was raucous fun.

 Sixth Form Drama Committee